Stella Alpina Osteria

 Agnolotti – Ravioli with Beef special ($23) was surprisingly good.
 The edges could have been less firm, but this was a tasty dish.

 Steamed Green beans ($9) were expensive but adequate.

 Tiramisu ($7) with Espresso and Kahula Soaked Ladyfingers with Mascarpone and cocoa came in a glass cup.
 Portion was small.
 Could have used more ladyfingers and less cream.
 Not too much liqueur flavor.

+Ordering the right dishes is extremely important at an expensive restaurant like this.
+One wrong move and you will have an pricey, medium quality meal.
 Dinner came to about $50 a person with an appetizer, entree, and dessert, pretty expensive for the burbs.
 We had a better Italian dinner at Delfina in the city for the less money than Stella Alpina Osteria.
-Also Capellini and Donato Enoteca are better.
+Also try Donato Enoteca in Redwood City.

 Stella Alpina Osteria is clearly one of the better Italian places in Burlingame, definitely better than nearby Il Fornaio.
 If you go, try to keep costs done by not ordering a lot and by only selecting the best items. $20 Corkage, glasses of wine from $8.Restaurant Map: